wuolah/test-frontend-developer/README.md

 4. **List attendees:**
    *As a user, I want to see a list of users who have confirmed attendance for a specific event.* 👥

+Use React (preferably the LTS version) and any tools you typically use in a real-world application.

 ### Bonus ✨
 The interface should display a reminder notification to users who have confirmed attendance one week before the event.
 Please provide your theoretical approach on how you would implement this processing (implementation is not required).